gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Kotlin DSL continues to receive [improvements](#kotlin-dsl).
 The Kotlin version embedded in Gradle has been [updated to Kotlin 1.9.10](#kotlin_1.9.10).
 The Kotlin DSL assignment operator is [promoted to stable](#assign-stable).
-In addition, the reference documentation for the Kotlin DSL now provides [links back to sources](#doc-link-source) hosted on Github.
+In addition, the reference documentation for the Kotlin DSL now provides [links back to sources](#doc-link-source) hosted on GitHub.

 And finally, the `Provider` API now has a [`filter` method](#provider-filter).